RMITLibrary/easy_cite/markdown/vancouver.md

 - **No place of publication**: Use [place unknown] in square brackets.

-> Kuttner L. A child in pain: how to help, what to do. [place unknown]: Hartley & Marks; 1996.
+> 26. Kuttner L. A child in pain: how to help, what to do. [place unknown]: Hartley & Marks; 1996.

 #### Pagination

 For books in the reference list, pagination (i.e. total number of pages) is optional. *Note: The examples in this guide do not include pagination for books.*

 If there is no pagination, give an indication of the length of the source in square brackets.
 This can be provided as print pages, screens or paragraphs e.g. [about 1 p.], [about 5 screens], [8 paragraphs]

+#### Online journal articles with article numbers or other page locators (no page range)

+For online journal articles without a page range, use the article number or e-number if available in the place of a page range.

+When an article has the word **Article** before its identifying number, include the word **Article** in the same manner.
+That is, Article 12345.

+##### Example (Block quote):

+> 1. Matos-Silva M, Lira FS, Antunes BM.
+Immunometabolic insights into women’s health across all ages. *Maturitas*.
+[Internet] 2025 Sep 9 [cited 2025 Dec 2];202: Article 108719.
+Available from: https<nolink>://doi.org/10.1016/j.maturitas.2025.108719

+When an article has the letter **e** before its identifying number, include the letter **e** in the same manner.
+That is, e12345.

+##### Example (Block quote):

+> 2. Pestana-Oliveira N, Kalil B, Leite CM, Carolino ROG, Debarba LK, Elias LLK, et al. Effects of estrogen therapy on the serotonergic system in an animal model of perimenopause induced by 4-Vinylcyclohexen Diepoxide (VCD). *eNeuro*.
+[Internet] 2018 Jan 4 [cited 2025 Dec 2];5(1): e0247.
+Available from: https<nolink>://doi.org/10.1523/ENEURO.0247-17.2017

 #### Punctuation for references ending with a URL